National Catholic Ministry Leaders Experiences to Montgomery & Selma, AL

 - The Freedom Monument Sculpture Park: Honoring the legacy of emancipated people

-- Meet with an attorney from Equal Justice Initiative
+- Meet with an senior staff from Equal Justice Initiative

-Pray and discern how Catholics can play a more active role in truth-telling to move our nation towards justice and healing.
+Pray and discern how Catholic ministry leaders can play a more active role in truth-telling to move our nation towards justice and healing.

-- Encounters with Catholic ministries: Resurrection Catholic Missions of the South & the Edmundite Missions in Selma
+- Encounters with local Catholic ministries, Resurrection Catholic Missions of the South and the Edmundite Missions in Selma, to learn about their long history and ongoing commitment to serving African American populations in the Deep South

 - Mass, group prayer and meditation times

-- In-depth sharing times with fellow national Catholic ministers
+- In-depth sharing times with fellow national Catholic ministers, using the restorative practice of circle process

 Individual Participation